1994 FIFA World Cup final: Brazil

-Brazil faced the United States in the round of 16, playing the hosts on July 4, their Independence Day.
-Brazil's performance through most of the game was described by The Guardian's Paul Wilson as "wholly unconvincing as aspiring champions", until Bebeto scored the game's only goal on 72 minutes.
+Brazil faced the host United States in the round of 16 on July 4, American Independence Day.
+Brazil's performance through most of the game was described by The Guardian's Paul Wilson as "wholly unconvincing as aspiring champions", until Bebeto scored the game's only goal after 72 minutes.
 Both teams finished the game with 10 players after Brazil's Leonardo was dismissed for a violent foul while American Fernando Clavijo was sent off for a second bookable offense.
-In the quarter-finals, Brazil played the Netherlands at the Cotton Bowl in Dallas on July 9.
-After a goalless first half, Romário gave Brazil the lead from a Bebeto pass on 53 minutes, before Bebeto himself scored a second ten minutes later.
+In the quarterfinals, Brazil played the Netherlands at the Cotton Bowl in Dallas on July 9.
+After a goalless first half, Romário gave Brazil the lead from a Bebeto pass after 53 minutes, before Bebeto himself scored a second ten minutes later.
 The Dutch players disputed the second goal, saying that Romário had been caught by their offside trap when Branco passed forward to him in the build-up, but the goal stood.
 Rob Witschge of the Netherlands later said that the linesman was "absolutely blind".
 The Netherlands pulled a goal back a minute later through Dennis Bergkamp, and then equalized with 14 minutes remaining, through Aron Winter.
-Brazil scored again on 81 minutes when Branco hit a free-kick from 30 yards to seal a 3–2 win.
-Brazil's semi-final was against the Sweden at the Rose Bowl in Pasadena, California on July 13.
+Brazil scored again after 81 minutes when Branco hit a free kick from 30 yards to seal a 3–2 win.
+Brazil's semifinal was against Sweden at the Rose Bowl in Pasadena, California, on July 13.
 Sweden defended deeply throughout the game and was reduced to 10 players when Jonas Thern was sent off in the 63rd minute for a foul on Dunga.
-Brazil had much of the possession and several chances throughout the game, but they did not score until the 81st minute when Romário headed the ball into the Swedish goal from a Jorginho cross.
+Brazil had much of the possession and several chances throughout the game, but did not score until the 81st minute when Romário headed the ball into the Swedish goal from a Jorginho cross.
 Brazil won 1–0 and earned a place in the final.